axyz/anarchism/README.md

 which uses a "factory" approach to generate some predefined components.

 ## Why we need anarchism
-This is an ongoing project where We want to collect components that respect the above rules.
+This is an ongoing project where we want to collect components that respect the above rules.
 Ideally every component should be as much minimalistic and abstract as possible and you should not feel the needs to change it or to not being using all of its features.